Roozeppe/under-construction/README.md

 # under-construction
-A single web page with an under construction picture on it.
+A single web page displaying an under construction picture.
 Click the link to check it out.